suppeboi/flowers/README.md

 ![Create new folder](images/upload.png)

 6. Copy the code from the file 'restructure.py' in the github-repo into a Jupyter Notebook cell and run it.
-The result should be a newly created folder 'flowers' (it can take some time before it pops up, be patient), with subfolders 'train' and 'val, which each again has a subfolder for each flower species containing images
+The result should be a newly created folder 'flowers' (it can take some time before it pops up, be patient), with subfolders 'train' and 'val': Going deeper, each of these should have a subfolder for each flower species, where the images reside.

 #### Environment
 1. Install tensorflow by creating a new Jupyter Notebook cell and run the code